carpentries-incubator/fair-bio-practice/index.md

 > * familiarity with online bioscience data resources (in general, not any particular resource); for example: searching publications
 > * know your ways around files and directories on your own machine
 >
-> The [Reusable Analysis](./10-reusable-analysis) episode use examples of code to illustrate good or bad practice,
-> and has examples of Jupyter notebooks.
-> These are designed to be accessible to beginners, so coding experience is not a prerequisite.
 >
 {: .prereq }